What are Quarterly Estimated Payments?

-Estimated Quarterly Tax Payments are a simple way to “self tax” yourself throughout the tax year so you do not end up owing a huge amount on April 15.
+Estimated quarterly tax payments are a simple way to “self tax” yourself throughout the year so you don't end up owing a bunch of money on April 15.

 If you're still confused, please reach out to firstname.lastname@example.org for help in setting up a consultation, individualized for your situation.